Why should we save endangered species?

 Volunteer with Asian elephants in Thailand

 Unlike their African counterparts, Asian elephants are dwindling in numbers.
-This is largely due to elephant exploitation in the tourism industry and deforestation.
+This is largely due to elephant labour in the tourism industry, and deforestation.

-There are only 30,000 Asian elephants left in the world.
-3,000 Asian elephants are found in Thailand, half of which are captive.
+There are only 30,000 Asian elephants left in the world and 3,000 Asian elephants are found in Thailand, half of which are captive.

-Once utilized in logging, military, and cultural celebrations, they are now often used for the amusement of tourists, performing in circuses, and being made to beg on the streets.
+Once utilised in logging, military, and cultural celebrations, Asian elephants are now often used for the amusement of tourists, performing in circuses, and being made to beg on the streets.
 These activities are harmful to the elephants and their caretakers, known as mahouts.

 Elephants are also a keystone species.
 When they graze in the forest, they cover great stretches of ground and control vegetation growth.
 Elephants spread the seeds of the plants they feed on, which promotes continued biodiversity.

-As a volunteer in Chiang Mai, at GVI’s Thailand elephant reintroduction project you will collect data on behavioral and feeding patterns and participate in regular health checks.
-You will work alongside elephant trainers, who have generations of knowledge on elephant behavior and care.
+As a volunteer in Chiang Mai, at GVI’s Thailand elephant reintegration project, you will collect data on behavioural and feeding patterns and participate in regular health checks.
+You will work alongside elephant trainers, who have generations of knowledge on elephant behaviour and care.

 During your time in Thailand you will live with a local family, helping you to better understand how this community’s survival relies on these endangered animals.